JoaoGFarias/JoaoGFarias.github.io/_drafts/2018-05-09-bias_in_testing_part_one.markdown

 ball passing.

-In testing, we can be affected by a multitude of deviation of rational thought that will drives us away from our full capacities of testing: We will let silly rendering bugs pass because we were focused on the functional aspects of the new feature; we will believe some metric is very good or very bad; we will tend to agree or disagree if people for reasons different of the arguments in question; etc. This situations are called **cognitive biases**.
+In testing, we can be affected by a multitude of deviation of rational thought that will drives us away from our full capacities of testing: We will let silly rendering bugs pass because we are focused on the functional aspects of the new feature; we will believe some metric is very good or very bad; we will tend to agree or disagree with people for reasons different of the arguments in question; etc. This situations are called **cognitive biases**.

 !["We are doomed!"
 C3PO](https://78.media.tumblr.com/d5f9dd80fdc3573c85a7ebb275a929cc/tumblr_n52a3hNrvd1qg4blro1_500.gif)